Gothia Cup - Qingdao, China

 Tournaments Abroad will be working with the tournament for the 3rd time in 2020 continuing its effort to increase the number of international referees participating in this great tournament.

 What are you waiting for? come and referee in China!

 Tournaments Abroad will be responsible for the management of the entire international referees group.
 The tournament requires every year the participation of around 100 referees.
 Last year 83 international referees from 21 different nations took part.

 Tournaments Abroad’s President Daniele Curcio will be the International Referees Coordinator for the tournament.

 See the tab “accommodation” for more details about the hotel being used.

-Please notice you must be 18 or older to take part to this tournament.
+Please notice you should be 18 or older to take part to this tournament.
 If under the age of 18, you shall be accompanied by a guardian.

 The Gothia Cup China is a development tournament which aims at supporting up-and-coming referees from all around the world in becoming better match officials.
 In order to do so we welcome to the tournaments referee observers (assessors) interested in aiding these match officials offering them feedback.